willfind/nimble/documentation/source/install.rst

 Nimble Install Quickstart
 -------------------------

-To install a selection of :ref:`optional-packages` while installing Nimble, both ``pip`` and ``conda`` installs offer a quickstart option.
+To install a curated selection of :ref:`optional-packages` while installing Nimble, both ``pip`` and ``conda`` installs offer a quickstart option.
 Quickstart installs all :ref:`operational-support` packages and SciKit-Learn from the :ref:`ml-interfaces`.
 These packages were chosen because they are reliably